barretojacob25/barretojacob25/README.md

 - 👀 I’m interested in computers and mathematics
 - 🌱 I’m currently learning InfoSec and math
 - 💞️ I’m looking to collaborate on security research
-- 📫 How to reach me: Jacob#4013 on Discord
+- 📫 How to reach me: kobits on Discord